hiepcute/movie-flim/README.md

 ## Setup
-using SMP to download SDimage from link above
+Using SMP to download SDimage from link above

-## Usage
+## Overview
 How does one go about using it?
 Provide various use cases and code examples here.